Below, you will find fragments of my PhD thesis Child (Bio)Welfare and Beyond: Intersecting Injustices in Childhoods and Swedish Child Welfare (2020).

 The Moral Economy of Child Welfare

-From an analysis of construction of potential clients’ moral status in policy documents, I wanted to address child welfare itself in moral terms.
+From an analysis of the construction of potential clients’ moral status in policy documents, I wanted to address child welfare itself in moral terms.
 In “A Cry for Care But not Justice: Embodied Vulnerabilities and the Moral Economy of Child Welfare”, I discuss child welfare from the perspective of anthropological re-readings of the concept of moral economy, feminist theory of embodiment and intersectionality, and critical childhood studies.
 Social work is generally linked to the idea of helping others.
 What does this mean?

-I primarily identify a moral economy of care (see Watters, 2007) which translates this will to help into will to care.
-I discuss how such a moral economy downplays rights discourses, social justice issues and “embodied vulnerabilities” like racism, sexual and gender-based violence in childhoods and other violations of children’s bodily integrity.
+I primarily identify a moral economy of care (see Watters, 2007) which translates this will to help into the will to care.
+I discuss how such a moral economy downplays rights discourses, social justice issues and “embodied vulnerabilities” like exposure to racism, sexual and gender-based violence in childhoods and other violations of children’s bodily integrity.

 An article titled “A Cry for Care, But not for Justice” does not mean that I want to replace care with justice.
 Justice, when mobilised in the analysed material, is punitive rather than considering social justice issues.
 This is what I call unjust justice.
 Others would perhaps stress the need of another kind of moral economy of care – from a health-and therapy-oriented care (omvårdnad) to care as social support (omsorg).
 However, this study calls for a recognition of power relations, and therefore towards a moral economy of social justice.